pimusicbox/pimusicbox/Create Pi MusicBox.rst

 Update the kernel to make sure all optimizations of newer core-software:
 	rpi-update

+**USB Fix**

+It's tricky to get good sound out of the Pi.
+For USB Audio (sound cards, etc), it is essential to disable the so called FIQ_SPLIT.
+Why?
+It seems that audio at high nitrates interferes with the ethernet activity, which also runs over USB.
+Add these options to the cmdline.txt file on your SD Card.

+	dwc_otg.fiq_fix_enable=1 dwc_otg.fiq_split_enable=0

+While you're at it, also add or edit the elevator option to

+	elevator=deadline

+It will probably look something like this after that:

+	dwc_otg.fiq_fix_enable=1 dwc_otg.fiq_split_enable=0 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait

+Don't just copy this, because your root could be different.

+You can also add this, if you still have problems with ethernet in connection to USB audio:

+	smsc95xx.turbo_mode=N

+This will prevent the ethernet system from using burst to increase the network throughput.
+This can interfere with the music data sent over usb.

 **More fun with RAM**

 Add the next lines to the file /etc/default/rcS